I. Introduction

 Improved Response Times

-The integration of robotics in disaster response not only increases safety but also markedly improves response times:
+The integration of robotics in disaster response not only increases safety but also significantly improves response times by optimizing routes for robots.

 Applications of Robotics in Hazardous Surveys

-• Precision in Hazardous Surveys: The use of robotics promotes greater precision and accuracy in surveys.
-With the integration of technologies like RTK (Real-Time Kinematic) positioning, robotic systems are capable of achieving high levels of detail in data collection, which is essential for identifying risks and ensuring safety.
+Precision in Hazardous Surveys: The use of robotics promotes greater precision and accuracy in surveys.
+According to a study published in the Journal of Environmental Engineering, robotic systems equipped with technologies like RTK (Real-Time Kinematic) positioning can achieve high levels of detail in data collection, which is essential for identifying risks and ensuring safety.
+The integration of robotic systems with other technologies, such as thermal imaging cameras, also enhances the accuracy of data collection.
+This higher accuracy enables responders to make informed decisions about resource allocation and rehabilitation efforts.

 Role of Telemedicine and Wearables

-In the realm of disaster response, the integration of Digital Health Technologies (DHTs) plays a pivotal role in enhancing communication and coordination among responders.
+In the realm of disaster response, the integration of Digital Health Technologies (DHTs) plays a pivotal role in enhancing communication and coordination among responders, as exemplified by the findings of a study published in the Journal of Emergency Medicine (1).
 Telemedicine and wearable devices are at the forefront of this revolution, providing crucial real-time health data to first responders, enabling effective triage and care delivery during emergencies.

 Enhancing Communication in Disaster Situations

-Wearables further amplify this capability, collecting data such as heart rate, temperature, and activity levels of both responders and victims.
-This information can be transmitted to medical teams, facilitating swift decision-making.
-Imagine a scenario in which wearables alert medical personnel to a responder's declining vitals, prompting immediate assistance before a crisis escalates.
+Wearables further amplify this capability, collecting data such as heart rate, temperature, and activity levels of both responders and victims, and providing valuable insights into their physical and emotional states (4).
+This information can be transmitted to medical teams, facilitating swift decision-making and reducing the risk of secondary injuries and illnesses (5).
+For instance, data from wearables can alert medical personnel to a responder’s declining vitals, prompting immediate assistance before a crisis escalates (6).

 Sharing and Privacy Concerns